HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 ## 3. Kernel:

-An OS Kernel is the part of the system, it is responsible for controlling/interacting with the hardware, memory management and many other low level stuff.
+An OS Kernel is a part of the system responsible for controlling/interacting with the hardware, memory management and many other low level stuff.

 [Read: What Linux really is?](#what-linux-really-is)